tu-dortmund-ls12-rt/SSSEvaluation/README.md

     3. Each selected test adds a scheme to a list, which includes all tests that will be executed.
 In case your schedulability test gets selected, you need to add your scheme, so that the algorithm is later called.
     4. Add an additional case to the switchTest method, which will select and execute your schedulability test, if you added your scheme correctly.
 * In order to make the implementation easier, you can search for an existing implementation, for example 'RSS' and copy each step to implement your own algorithm.

+## ToDo
+The following algorithms are not implemented yet:
+* Sporadic version of UPPAAL: The test integrated in the framework is the PERIODIC version.
+A SPORADIC version exists and could also be added to the framework

+Possible advancements in the future:
+* Include tasks with release jitter
+* Use DRS for task generation
+* Multicore

 ## Acknowledgements